unparalleled-js/docs-1/developing-connectors/registering-new-client.md

 Now your custom client is ready to be used in your HTTP or SDK connector.

-Open your custom client to view the client credientials.
-You will need the OAuth2 authentication details  (**Client ID** and **Client Secret**) for your custom connector.
+Open your custom client (e.g. `Workato`) to view the client credentials.
+You will these credentials for OAuth2 authentication with a [custom connector](/developing-connectors.md).

 ![Client credentials](/assets/images/developing-connectors/registering-new-clients/completed-client-credential.png)
 *Client credentials*